Find Affordable College Courses

 100% Women

 University of North Florida tops the list of the most popular school in the U.S. for clinical nutrition majors who are seeking their doctor's degree.
 The average in-state tuition for full-time undergraduates is $3,996 per year, while in-state graduate students, on average, pay $8,570 per year.
-The clinical nutrition program at University of North Florida awarded 5 doctor's degrees during the 2020-2021 school year.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+During the most recent year for which we have data, 5 people received their doctor's degree in clinical nutrition from UNF.
+About 100% of this group were women, and 10% were students from an underrepresented racial-ethnic group.

 #2